BioGearsEngine/Engine/README.md

 #### Build Xerces

 Navigate in a terminal window to the xerces-3.1.2 directory in the BioGears lib directory.
 Build Xerces by running `./configure --disable-threads --disable-network --enable-transcoder-gnuiconv --disable-pretty-make CXXFLAGS=-O3 CFLAGS=-O3` and then `make`.
+Note, this step may require administrative privileges, if you are getting an error here type `$ chmod +x configure` and re-run the command, this should fix things.

 <br/>

 #### Building BioGears from the Command Line

-Navigate in a terminal window to the BioGears src directory and run `ant cmake -Denv=unixMake` and then `ant compile -Denv=unixMake`.
+Navigate in a terminal window to the BioGears src directory and run `ant cmake -Denv=unixMake `.
+There may be a couple errors that pop up here due to lack of administrator privleges.
+These are tied to running the xsd file to auto-gen the schema classes.
+To get around this type `$ chmod +x ../lib/xsd-4.0.0-x86_64-linux-gnu/bin/xsd` which should give you the requirements you need to run the xsd code to generate the schema.
+To compile the code just type `ant compile -Denv=unixMake`.

 ### Cross-compiling with GCC for the Raspberry Pi  RPI